mailto:firstname.lastname@example.orgMore bicycle articles by David S. Lawyer

 Before explaining the mechanical complications of interchanging the input and output with clutches let's first discuss planetary gears that just create one gear ratio but do so with a concentric geometry.

 Planetary gears (aka epicyclic gears) for a bicycle work like this.
-A planetary gear-system consists of 3 types of gears: sun, planets, and ring.
+A planetary gear-system consists of 3 types of ordinary circular gears: sun, planets, and ring.
 To assembly one on a table top place an ordinary gear, called the sun gear flat on the table.
 Fix it to the table with glue, etc. It's actually rigidly attached to the rear axle (it can't turn) and is concentric with this axle.
 Then around the sun you uniformly place 3 or 4 planet gears, about the same size as the sun.
 Planets are also called "pinions" or "pinion gears" or "planet pinions".
 The planet pinions mesh with the sun.
 The planets are all at the same distance from the sun and all the same size.
 Then around this whole "solar system" you place a ring gear, which is a metal ring with internal teeth that engages the teeth of every planet.
 The ring gear is several times the diameter of a ring you might wear on your finger.
-We now have 6 gears in all: 1 sun gear, 4 planet gears, and 1 ring gear.
+We now have 6 gears in all: 1 sun gear, 4 planet gears, 1 ring gear.
 But there is still one major element missing: the planet carrier which we'll describe shortly.

 Rotating the ring gear around the fixed sun gear causes all the planets to rotate, both around their own axes and around the sun too.
 Kind of a double rotation like the earth rotating both around its own axis and also rotating all the way around the sun once a year.
 But how do we capture the rotation of the planetary gears around the sun gear?
 After all, the individual axis of any planet gear is obviously not concentric with the sun.